 When is Shakespeare in the Park?

-Although you'll find free, outdoor Shakespeare in Chicago, Los Angeles and San Francisco, nothing beats the Public's offering for historical resonance and amazing casts.
 The easiest way to get to the Delacorte Theater in Central Park is to enter at 81st Street and Central Park West.
-Subway: B, C to 81st St–Museum of Natural History.
+Take the B or C train to 81st St–Museum of Natural History.